 —Frederick Moe, editor, COLOR WHEEL

-To order: No longer available at Amazon, but available through the author at email@example.com.
+To order: Available at Wood Thrush Books, but also through the author at firstname.lastname@example.org.

 If you are interested in any of the books listed on this page, simply contact me via email (above).
 I’ll ask for your mailing address, send the book to you, after which you can send me a check for the postpaid amount that’s indicated.
 Thank you!

 EARTHSTARS, CHANTERELLES, DESTROYING ANGELS (from FootHills Publishing, 2016) is Franklin’s first full-length book of poetry since “Uplands…” in 1992.
 With this collection of previously published poems, the author has returned to his poetic roots, revealing, once again, the spirit of nature burning brightly in our lives.
 For ordering information, see the blog roll on the home page and click on “FootHills Publishing.”

 Also Available: FROM THE HIGH HILLS TO THE BAY was published by FootHills Publishing (2020) and is available there as well as from Amazon and Wood Thrush Books.
 Reviewer W. McLaughlin has said, “New poetry by the naturalist and writer Walt Franklin, set in upstate New York.
 Appalachian Dawn, The Waterthrush, In Jewelweed, Eastern Coyote Poem, Swamp Magic-– straightforward, well-crafted, nature-related verse from one of the region’s passionate stewards.”